digital-culture-seminar/vyriyang-poetry-generator/README.md

 >
 > Use random function select viable function

-> Try next - Add recursion loop to generate the length of the
+> Try next - Add recursion loop to generate the length of the poem
 >
 > Try next - Introduce argument, local variable, parameter